gavinmischler/gavinmischler/README.md

 I am an MS/PhD student in Electrical Engineering at Columbia University, under the supervision of [Dr. Nima Mesgarani](http://nima.ee.columbia.edu/).
 I work at the intersection of neuroscience and machine learning, and I am interested in computational modeling and methods for decoding the brain's neural signals.

-I helped develop [mvlearn](https://mvlearn.github.io/) as an open-source tool to aid in the study of neural data.
-I believe open code enhances research efforts by facilitating reproducibility and further scientific advances that build off prior work.
+In my undergrad, I helped develop [mvlearn](https://mvlearn.github.io/) as an open-source tool to aid in the study of neural data.
 You can find my software projects here on Github, and more of my research on my [personal site](https://gavinmischler.github.io).

 <!--![Gavin's GitHub stats](https://github-readme-stats.vercel.app/api?username=gavinmischler&count_private=true&theme=merko)-->